-We have no manufacturing capacity, depend on a single contract manufacturer to produce our clinical trial drug supplies, and anticipate continued reliance on contract manufacturers for the development and commercialization of our potential drugs.
+We have no manufacturing capacity and depend on our partners or contract manufacturers to produce our clinical trial drug supplies for each of our drug candidates and potential drug candidates, and anticipate continued reliance on contract manufacturers for the development and commercialization of our potential drugs.

-We do not currently operate manufacturing facilities for clinical or commercial production of our drug candidates under development.
+We do not currently operate manufacturing facilities for clinical or commercial production of our drug candidates or potential drug candidates that are under development.
 We have no experience in drug formulation or manufacturing, and we lack the resources and the capabilities to manufacture any of our drug candidates on a clinical or commercial scale.
-As a result, we currently rely on a single contract manufacturer to supply, store and distribute drug supplies for our clinical trials and anticipate future reliance on a limited number of contract manufacturers until we are able to expand our operations to include manufacturing capacities.
+As a result, we currently rely on our partner, GSK, to manufacturer supply, store and distribute drug supplies for ispinesib and SB-743921 clinical trials.
+For our potential drug candidate CK1827452, we currently rely on a limited number of contract manufacturers, and, in particular, we expect to rely on single-source contract manufacturers for the active pharmaceutical ingredient and the drug product supply for our clinical trials.
+In addition, we anticipate continued reliance on a limited number of contract manufacturers.
 Any performance failure on the part of our existing or future contract manufacturers could delay clinical development or regulatory approval of our drug candidates or commercialization of our drugs, producing additional losses and depriving us of potential product revenues.